xuleimath/website/docs/examples/understanding-hello-multiply.md

 # A note on practical use

-For brevity (and to stay agnostic about use cases), our starter example omits a few steps that would typically happen after the prover generates a receipt.
+For brevity (and to stay agnostic about use cases), our Hello Multiply example omits a few steps that would typically happen after the prover generates a receipt.

 In our example, the receipt is verified from the `main.rs` host program.
 However, the value of the receipt is that it can convince another party we ran the `multiply.rs` program.
 In a real-world scenario, then, we would want to send the receipt to someone else, most likely by serializing it and passing it over a network.

 We would also want to give the source code for the guest program to the recipient.
 The recipient would generate the `method ID` of the zkVM program binary on their side and use this to check the receipt's method ID.

+TODO: Link to the password checker!
 In an upcoming article, we'll show you how the computational receipt is created and checked in greater detail as we walk through how RISC Zero projects can allow us to trust user-provided data.
 We'll look at a slightly (but not much) more involved program that allows a user to check their own password against a set of validity requirements (e.g., the inclusion of uppercase letters) and provide their own password hash.
 If you have any questions or are interested in talking about zkVM projects, come find us on [Twitter](https://twitter.com/risczero) and [Discord](https://discord.com/invite/risczero).
 We'd love to see what you build using the RISC Zero zkVM!